-We did not earn anything, we have no just right to use anything because it all belongs to God.
-The point of giving the first 10% to God was a way of signifying that everything we have belongs to God and the portion given is a way of acknowledging this.
-The Jews understood that by giving the first full portion (10%) to God acknowledging His ownership, God was permitting and blessing them in the use and disposal of the other 90%.
-The point was that by rights all the produce and herds should have been given to God because it rightfully belonged to Him, but by giving Him the first full portion (10% was determined a full portion in order to eliminate doubt as to what a proper and acceptable portion was supposed to be; some gave more, some gave less) by giving the first 10%, God gave back the remaining 90% and blessed its use.
+The point here was that they had no just right to use anything because it all belonged to God.
+The point of giving the first 10 percent to God was a way of signifying that everything they had belonged to Him and the portion given was a way of acknowledging this truth or reality.
+The Jews understood that by giving the first full portion (10 percent) to God and thus acknowledging His ownership, God was permitting and blessing them in the use and disposal of the remaining 90 percent.
+The point was that all the produce and herds should have been given to God because it rightfully belonged to Him, but by giving Him the first full portion (10 percent was considered a full portion and thus eliminated doubt as to what a proper and acceptable portion should be) God gave back the remaining 90 percent and blessed its use.

 Tithing in the New Testament

 There are many religious groups and denominations who have carried over the idea of tithing into the present time.
 There are even some Churches of Christ who carry on this practice.
-They may be well meaning but they have no New Testament basis to do so.
-The concepts of giving, giving regularly, generously, even sacrificially have all been carried over from the Old Testament to the New Testament, but the requirement that each individual's acceptable portion must be 10% has not.
+They may be well meaning but they have no New Testament basis to support this practice.
+The concepts of giving, giving regularly, generously, even sacrificially have all been carried over from the Old Testament to the New Testament, but the requirement that each individual's acceptable portion must be 10 percent has not.

 Some people confuse pledging and tithing:

-There is still giving in the New Testament, but the way we give and some of the reasons are different.
+There is still giving in the New Testament, but the way we give and some of the reasons we do so are are different.

 New Testament Teaching on Giving

-As far as "how" one could give, the New Testament has a much more simplified approach to the actual giving itself.
+As far as "how" one should give, the New Testament has a much more simplified approach to the actual giving itself.
 I Corinthians 16:2 teaches us the "how to" of New Testament giving: